ZenglerLab/MIND-/3. MIND in a soil microcosm/README.md

 - Output from previous script: ```1.multiomics_customindex_dataprep.Rmd```

 __Overview:__
-Comparison of microbes functional profiles allowed to calculate a __competition score__ and __predict competition__ between SynCom members hwne grown in a soil microcosm.
+Comparison of microbes functional profiles allowed to calculate a __competition score__ and __predict competition__ between SynCom members when grown in a soil microcosm.

 This script produces manuscript Figure 5b and Suppl.
 Figure S5a.